KarenRugerioA/Machine-Learning/README.md

 - High test error

 Bias and Variance tradeoff:
 1. High Bias and Low Variance = Underfitting.
-Predictions are mostly consistent but innacurate on average.
+Predictions are mostly consistent but inaccurate on average.
                              It happens when the model is too simple with very few parameters.
 2. High Bias and High Variance = Predictions are inconsistent and innacurate on average
 3. Low Bias and Low Variance = The ideal model.
 Difficult to achieve.